The rare Charitable Research Reserve is ideally suited for research for a variety of reasons including:

 Climate of Cooperation

-Research is one of the fundamental goals of rare and one our core programs; the Chain of Learning seeks to connect the scientific research being completed on our property with our educational programs.
-While other landowners may perceive researchers as necessary evils, at rare we are excited about the future research possibilities.
-Our Research Coordinator is available to assist you in learning more about rare and determining if rare would be a suitable field site for your research.
+Research is one of the fundamental goals of rare and one our core programs; the Chain of Learning seeks to connect the research being completed on our reserve with our educational programs.
+Our Program Scientist is available to assist you in learning more about rare and determining if rare would be a suitable field site for your research.
+Accommodations and lab space are available on-site, currently free of charge for any graduate student.

-One of rare’s long-term goals is to restore some of the land currently under agricultural production to a more natural state.
+One of rare’s long-term goals is to restore some of the land currently under agricultural production.
 These goals specifically include the restoration of riparian habitat, reconnecting forested habitat and allowing hedgerow habitat to expand to create a rich forested landscape with a series of open spaces nestled within it.
 The opportunities are many and varied for researchers to use rare as a template for restoration ecology initiatives: from collecting baseline data to monitoring the effects of regeneration or active restoration.
-These opportunities exist in a broad spectrum of disciplines including soil science, ecology, mycology, and plant biology.
+These opportunities exist in a broad spectrum of disciplines including Indigenous knowledge, soil science, ecology, mycology, and plant biology.

 Proximity to Urban Areas

-rare is one of Canada’s largest urban green spaces.
-It is unusual to find such a large natural space in one of Canada’s most densely populated regions.
-Studying the structure and function of these ecosystems can contribute to our understanding of southern Ontario before the arrival of Europeans.
+The rare Charitable Research Reserve is one of Canada’s largest urban green spaces.
+Studying the structure and function of these ecosystems can contribute to our understanding of southern Ontario before the arrival of European settlers.
 The natural areas of rare are templates for ecological restoration efforts in the surrounding region.

 If you are interested in researching at rare please contact: